angr/angr.io/content/blog/moving_to_angr_8.md

 ## Clemory API Refactor

-With the upgrade to Python 3 comes a number of changes to the Clemory API (`project.loader.memory`) around replacing the Python 2 string type with Python 3's `bytes`.
+With the upgrade to Python 3 come a number of changes to the Clemory API (`project.loader.memory`) around replacing the Python 2 string type with Python 3's `bytes`.
 This should make working with Clemory easier, as well as yield significant performance benefits.
 While most of the new API should be relatively easy to migrate to, if you are using the `cbackers` or `read_bytes_c` functions, the changes may be a little more complicated.
 For a detailed explanation of the changes, see the [Migration Guide](https://docs.angr.io/MIGRATION.html).
 Thanks to **@rhelmot** for the refactor!